DataDog/integrations-extras/open_policy_agent/README.md

 ### Logs-generated metrics

 The default dashboard includes some graphs related to a metric around OPA decisions, called `open_policy_agent.decisions`.
 This metric is created based on the OPA "Decision Logs".
-To generate this metric and populate this part of the dashboard, you will need to create a new log-generated metric in Datadog.
+To generate this metric and populate this part of the dashboard, create a new log-generated metric in Datadog.

-First, we will create a facet for the `msg` field of our OPA logs, as we will only generate metrics for the "Decision Logs" type of log entry.
+First, create a facet for the `msg` field of our OPA logs, as it will only generate metrics for the "Decision Logs" type of log entry.
 For that, select any of the log entries coming from OPA, click on the engine log near the `msg` field and select "Create facet for @msg":

 ![Message Facet][6]

-Now we need to create two facets, one for the `input.request.kind.kind` field and one for the `result.response.allowed` field, both available in any of the log entries type "Decision Log".
+Now create two facets, one for the `input.request.kind.kind` field and one for the `result.response.allowed` field, both available in any of the log entries type "Decision Log".

 ![Kind Facet][7]
 ![Allowed Facet][8]

-Once you have created the facets, we are ready to generate the needed metric for the Dashboard to be complete.
+Once you have created the facets, generate the needed metric for the Dashboard to be complete.
 Click on the menu "Logs -> Generate Metrics".
-Click on "Add a new metric" and fill the form with the following data:
+Click on "Add a new metric" and fill in the form with the following data:

 ![OPA Decision Metric][9]